A Late Republican Cistophoric Tetradrachm

 When I purchased the coin, the issuer was described as Lucius Antony, brother of Mark Antony, or Marcus Antonius their grandfather who was a quaestor in Asia in 113/112 BC.
 However, a note from 2009, by William E Metcalf, summarized in the book, makes a convincing case based on the monogram, shared obverse dies, and hoard evidence that the date range for this coin is 42-39 BC and a possible quaestor is L. Sempronius Atratinus.
 He notes, ”the monogram contains all the elements of ATPATIN in Greek”.
 Atratinus was the praetor who struck on behalf of Mark Antony and should have been quaestor before that.

+There are many variations on these coins under Attalid rule and Roman rule.
 This coin shows the torch and is a coin from the earlier series of "dated cistorphori of Ephesus".
 This dated coin is a particularly nice example with a "krater" on the reverse between the snakes.
 A krater is a large vase used for diluting wine with water.
 These coins are dated from the formation of the province of Asia in 134/133.
 Kleiner notes:

 "It is interesting that Ephesus is the only city to place provincial era dates on its cistophori, a decision which possibly reflects a readier acceptance of Roman rule than in the other Attalid cities."